-24.6.2 A demotion may be authorized by the City Manager for any employee who requests it or to prevent a layoff if a position is available.
+A demotion may be authorized by the City Manager for any employee who requests it or to prevent a layoff if a position is available.
 Any demotion to prevent layoffs is subject to the terms and conditions as outlined in Article 27 - Layoff and Recall.

-24.6.3 Upon demotion, an employee shall be paid at the step of the lower salary range which most closely corresponds to the step of the salary range for the class from which he or she is being demoted.
+Upon demotion, an employee shall be paid at the step of the lower salary range which most closely corresponds to the step of the salary range for the class from which he or she is being demoted.
 In no instance shall an employee be paid outside the established pay range for the position in which the employee is assigned.

-ARTICLE 25 - TRAINING AND TRAVEL
+ARTICLE 25 -TRAINING AND TRAVEL

-25.1 The City shall encourage training opportunities for employees and supervisors in order that services rendered to the City will be more effective.
+The Employer shall encourage training opportunities for employees and supervisors in order that services rendered to the Employer will be more effective.
 The City Manager shall assist department heads in meeting training needs in their departments and in developing training programs designed to meet immediate City-wide personnel needs and prepare employees for promotion positions of greater responsibility.

-25.2 Training sessions may be conducted during regular working hours at the discretion of department heads.
+Training sessions may be conducted during regular working hours at the discretion of department heads.

-25.3 Seminars approved for employee attendance by department heads shall be financed by the City in the usual manner.
+Seminars approved for employee attendance by department heads shall be financed by the Employer in the usual manner.

-25.4 Tuition Reimbursement - The City offers financial support for approved courses as funding and the budget allows for tuition reimbursement.
+Tuition Reimbursement - The Employer offers financial support for approved courses as funding and the budget allows for tuition reimbursement.
 Refer to Chapter 19.02 as it exists on the date of this agreement.

-25.5 Travel.
-When employees are required to travel outside the City on City business, reimbursement for expenses incurred shall be determined by the Personnel Policies.
+Travel.
+When employees are required to travel outside the city on Employer business, reimbursement for expenses incurred shall be determined by the City of Washougal's Personnel Policies.
 Travel time shall be paid in accordance with the Fair Labor Standards Act.